KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

 ![total accelerations of five falls](images/some_fall_total_accelerations.png)

-The mean of the total acceleration of all 1822 falls, where the shaded region is the standard deviation of the falls, is shown in Figure 3.
-As the shaded region in the figure is quite wide, the falls seem to have a non-uniform distribution.
+The mean of the total acceleration of all 1822 falls is shown in Figure 3.
+The shaded region is the standard deviation of the falls showing some variation around the mean fall.

 ![mean total acceleration and standard deviation of all 1822 falls](images/fall_total_accelerations.png)